Approximability of convex bodies and volume entropy in Hilbert geometry: Volume entropy and approximability

+\textsl{Three dimensional case:} Once again the idea is to found an upper bound on the area of faces of the asymptotic sphere $\partial P_R$.
+Alas, contrary to the two dimensional cases, there is not a unique type of faces, and is therefore pointless to look for an upper bound depending only on the radius $R$.

-\textsl{Three dimensional case:} Consider one of the faces of $P_R$, then by minimality of the Holmes-Thompson volume, the area of that face is less than the sum of the areas of the triangles obtained thanks to the convex closure of $o$ and an edge of the given face of $P_R$.
+However, each face can be seen as the basis of a pyramid with apex the point $o$.
+All other faces are then triangles, whose areas can be bounded thanks to the lemma~ \ref{l:trianglearea}.
+The analog of the triangle inequality is available in the form of the minimality of the Holmes-Thompson area (see Berck~\cite{berck}).
+In other words, the Holmes-Thompson area of each face of $\partial P_R$ is less than the sum of the Holmes-Thompson areas of the triangles obtained as the convex hull of $o$ and an edge of the given face of $\partial P_R$.
+Let us call $\mathcal{T}_o$ such a triangle (the subscript $o$ is to stress the fact that the point $o$ is one of its verticies)

-\textbf{Claim: }{\sl the area of such a triangle is less than $C(R+c_3)^2$, for $C$ some constant independent of $R$.}
+To bound the area of the triangle $\mathcal{T}_o$ it suffices to focus on the intersection of the polytope ${\mathcal P}_N$ with the affine plane containing the triangle $\mathcal{T}_o$.
+This is a polygon $\tilde P$, to which we can apply the Lemma \ref{l:trianglearea} which bounds from above the area of a two dimensional triangles inside a metric ball centred on one of its vertex.
+Which is exactly the situation of our triangle $\mathcal{T}_o$ with respect to the Hilbert geometry associated to the polygon $\tilde P$.
+Indeed it is included in the asymptotic ball of radius $R$, and again thanks to lemma \ref{keyrmk} we know that it is inside the metric ball of radius $R+c_3$ with respect to Hilbert geometry of $\mathcal{P}_N\in \R^3$.
+As $\tilde P$ is a plane section of $\mathcal{P}_N\in \R^3$, this still holds for $\mathcal{T}_o$ seen as a subset of $\tilde P$.
+Hence Lemma \ref{l:trianglearea} implies that the area of the triangle $\mathcal{T}_o$ is less than $C(R+c_3)^2$, for some constant $C>1$ independent of $R$.